-This topic contains 2 replies, has 3 voices, and was last updated by Anonymous 10 years, 5 months ago.
+- This topic has 2 replies, 3 voices, and was last updated 13 years, 3 months ago by Anonymous.

 So John Gormely is presenting his green paper on local government today: this includes provision for a directly elected mayor for Dublin with powers over planning and transport.
 Certainly mayors can have a large effect on planning, Moses in NYc being an obvious, controversial example.
 Possibly here ABP will limit the power of the mayor, but, with a popular mandate, this will change planning in Dublin.
 How is another question: it could be good, unblocking impasse, getting things moving, supporting dramatic plans, tiding up and uncluttering, solving problems no-one currently takes responsibility for.
 Conversely, it could be terrible with half-thought out grand gestures, pet projects and self-indulgent, populist vandalism.
 Who knows?